UniSwarm/uDevkit-SDK/support/archi/dspic33ck/README.md

 # dsPIC33CK support

-dsPIC33CK family is a new generation of 16 bits microcontroller with DSP accelerator.
+dsPIC33CK family is a new generation of [16 bits](../pic16b/README.md) MCU with DSP accelerator.
 Architecture and peripherals are similar to [dsPIC33CH](../dspic33ch/README.md).

 A lot of peripherals (UART, Timer...) are not compatible with others dsPIC ranges.
 Full support of drivers may needs additional time.